redesgtt/bcast_ids/README.md

 # BCAST_IDS: A Network Intrusion Detection System with Machine Learning
 *Gestión Tributaria Territorial (GTT), Network dept., Alicante (Spain), 2020*
 ## Abstract
 Network intrusion is a growing threat with severe impacts, which can damage in several ways to network infrastructures and digital assets in the well-known cyberspace.
 A modern technique employed to combat against network intrusion is the development of attack detection systems using Machine Learning and Data Mining.
 These approaches can help to protect networks because they are able to identify and disconnect malicious network traffic.
-BCAST_IDS is a Network Intrusion Detection System (NIDS), which attempts to identify unauthorized and anomalous behaviour in a Local Area Network (LAN) looking at the broadcast traffic.
+BCAST_IDS is a Network Intrusion Detection System (NIDS), which attempts to identify unauthorized and anomalous behaviour in a Local Area Network (LAN) looking at the broadcast and unicast traffic.
 For that, it monitors network activity on one network segment.
 Then, the system constantly performs analysis and watches for certain traffic patterns.
 If the detected traffic patterns match the defined policies in the Machine Learning model, a security alert will be generated.

 ## Description
 Machine Learning and Data Mining techniques work by establishing an implicit or explicit model which enables to categorize the analized patterns.
 Since network intrusion and Malware activities can be considered as anomalies (outliers), BCAST_IDS uses an algorithm, called [**Isolation Forest**](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html), that explicitly identifies them.
 In principle, outliers are less frequent than regular observations and are different from them in terms of values (they lie further away from the regular observations in the feature space).